Wired Access Configuration

 Configure a Standalone Switch

 Connect a standalone switch to a network segment where it can receive a DHCP lease, which includes DNS servers and a valid route toward the Internet.
-Aruba CX 6000 series switches are factory-configured to request DHCP on any front panel interface or on the dedicated management port.
+CX 6000 series switches are factory-configured to request DHCP on any front panel interface or on the dedicated management port.
 After a new switch can reach Central, it automatically associates to the correct organization based on information from the time of purchase.

 Configure a Switch Stack